ImageMagick/Usage-Markdown/basics/index.md

 Users could specify the small list of numbers in ANY of these forms, but typically which form is used depends on the operation the argument is being used for.

-The first few is typically used for the specification of a rectangle of specific size and location, or just an offset for some purpose.
+The first few are typically used for the specification of a rectangle of specific size and location, or just an offset for some purpose.
 Offsets are always decoded to different numbers, those on either side of an 'x' in the string.
-That is a "`+X+Y`" is always decoded as a 3rd and 4th numbers while it flags that the 1st and 2rd are undefined (or zero).
+That is, a "`+X+Y`" is always decoded as a 3rd and 4th numbers while it flags that the 1st and 2rd are undefined (or zero).

 The last few forms will allow up to a maximum of 5 possible input values, and are typically used for specifying a value for each of the standard RGBKA image channels.

 On top of these numbers, the parser also reports if any special 'flag' characters are present (any of '`%`', '`^`', '`!`', '`<`', '`>`' ).

-The Parser however only reports if the characters is present.
+The Parser however only reports if the characters are present.
 It does not report where they were found in the argument.
-IM for example does not remember that '`%` was attached to a specific number.
+IM, for example, does not remember that '`%` was attached to a specific number.
 It also does not report if it appears multiple times either.

-This means that a geometry argument of '`%50`' has exactly the same meaning as '`50%`' though the latter is preferred for readability.
-Also '`50%x30`' will probably actually mean '`50%x30%`' and NOT 50% of the images width, and 30 pixels high as you might think.
+This means that a geometry argument of '`%50`' has exactly the same meaning as '`50%`' - though the latter is preferred for readability.
+Also, '`50%x30`' will probably cwbe interpreted as '`50%x30%`' and NOT 50% of the image's width, and 30 pixels high as you might think.

 > ![](../img_www/expert.gif)![](../img_www/space.gif)
-> As a geometry arguments can contain special '`%`' flags, you currently can not use [Percent Escapes](#arg_percent) to set its values based on image attributes.
+> As geometry arguments can contain special '`%`' flags, you currently can not use [Percent Escapes](#arg_percent) to set its values based on image attributes.
 >
 > There is a [Future Proposal](../bugs/future/#settings) about exactly when a percent escape will be expanded that could fix this problem with geometry arguments.
 And hopefully will be part of IMv7.